How to Nurture Your Female Friendships

 5. Reach out to your friends.

-Life gets busy.
 Therefore, it’s your responsibility to keep the friendships you want to keep.
 Maybe set a monthly catch-up date with your oldest friend?
 Or perhaps join the same weekly sports adult rec team.
-Whatever works!
+Whatever works for you and your friend group, commit to staying in touch.

 6. Create traditions together!